dlstreamer/pipeline-server/samples/kubernetes/README.md

 ### Step 3: Redeploy Pipeline Server

-Using the node selected as the `leader`, redploy the pipeline server instances.
+Using the node selected as the `leader`, redeploy the pipeline server instances.

 #### Command